 3. Radiation is most frequently used on pituitary tumors.

 5. Medications: Some have serious side effects for the dog.
-Caution should be used by you, when handling Lysodren!
+Be cautious when handling Lysodren!

-Lysodren, the most common medication prescribed for pituitary tumors.
-Serious side effects have been known.
+Lysodren is the most common medication prescribed for pituitary tumors, but it can cause serious side effects.
 Periodic ACTH Tests are needed when using this medication.
 Should not be handled by pregnant women.
-Surgical gloves should be worn when handling.
-Wash hand thoroughly!
+Use surgical gloves and wash your hands thoroughly.

 Vetoryl is an adrenosuppressant.
 The British have encouraging reports on its safety and effectiveness.

 6. Gradually reduce and eliminate the number of steroids your veterinarian prescribes to your dog.
 That will allow the gland to return to its normal function.

 Although there is no cure for Cushing’s, depending on your dog’s age and general health, you can manage the disease.
 If left untreated, your dog may develop diabetes, hypertension, seizures, congestive heart failure, blood clots, pancreatitis, liver, and kidney failure.

 Cushing’s Disease is serious.
 Consider the age and general health of your dog, as well as the progression of the disease, plus sufficient research and consultation with your vet will help you make a responsible decision as you consider the best treatment for your pet.

 Knowing there is no cure, you need to focus on providing your dog with the best quality of life for whatever time you have left together.